 There have been some breakthroughs in process like agile and the Business Model Canvas.
 But we’re still a long way from these being used regularly.

-To go back to our original paper towel analogy, we’re still waiting for the equivalent of the Hand Dryer to come in.
-In which case, we’ll still be getting our hands dirty picking up the towels for the foreseeable future.
+To return to our paper towel analogy, we’re still waiting for the equivalent of the Hand Dryer.
+This means we’ll all still be getting our hands dirty with marketing planning for the foreseeable future.